 Welcome to the Green Shoots in North Wales web pages.
 Here you can find out about the various conservation projects that people who shoot are getting involved with.
 These projects are carefully selected both to improve people’s enjoyment of shooting and to provide the evidence that shooting is excellent for conservation.
 BASC can then present this evidence to politicians, decision-makers, the media and the public to help protect and promote the sport.

 Green Shoots in North Wales started in 2005 when BASC asked members living in North Wales to complete a survey of the wildlife on their shooting land.
 Back then this was done by completing a paper survey.
 This work has now been expanded nationwide into the Green Shoots Mapping project which enables members anywhere in the UK to map their shooting land through our online portal.
 We are encouraging all members to use it as a way of managing their shoot and recording the wildlife they see there.

 In North Wales, we are working with a large range of conservation partners, some of whom provide funding, to offer members projects which achieve conservation targets while providing benefit to their shoots.
 Together we have achieved a great deal and gained a lot of support for shooting because of it.

 If you’d like to join Green Shoots North Wales, or have moved/expanded shooting grounds, please use Green Shoots Mapping, BASC’s mapping system for members.
-Please also contact Hamish if you would like any more information about the projects and ways you can get involved.

 We have developed trapping in a number of key areas but our primary focus is across the Llyn Peninsula up the Menai Straits.
 This area is selected for two reasons.
 Firstly there are still water voles that need protection from mink in this area and secondly, controlling mink on the peninsula and along the Menai Straits will stop mink getting on to Anglesey where there is a nationally important population of water voles.